glowbox/ChromeSyphon/README.md

 Render any web content as a Syphon source.

 This project is based on the example MacOS project included with the Chromium Embedded Framework.
-It is inspired by the [CefWithSyphon](https://github.com/vibber/CefWithSyphon) project but includes many additional configuration options by way of a JSON configuration file.
+It is inspired by the [CefWithSyphon](https://github.com/vibber/CefWithSyphon) project but includes many additional configuration options by way of a JSON file.

 ## Current Release